gbdev/pandocs/content/pixel_fifo.md

 ::: tip TERMINOLOGY
 All references to a cycle are meant as T-cycles (4.19 MHz) and cycle counts are doubled on CGB in double speed mode.
-When it is stated that a certain action "lengthens mode 3" this means that mode 0 (hblank) is shortened.
-The extra time has to be made up somewhere and the lengthening of mode 3 eats into the mode that comes afterwards, which happens to be mode 0 as shown in the following diagram.
+When it is stated that a certain action *lengthens mode 3* it means that mode 0 (hblank) is shortened to make up for the additional time in mode 3, as shown in the following diagram.
 :::

 ![](imgs/game-boy-lcd-refresh-diagram-2.svg "imgs/game-boy-lcd-refresh-diagram-2.svg")